cyberark/secretless-broker/docs/docs/get_started/kubernetes_tutorial.md

   --from-file=secretless.yml
 ```
 <pre>
-configmap/quick-start-application-secretless-config created
+configmap "quick-start-application-secretless-config" created
 </pre>

 ### Create Application Service Account and Grant Entitlements

 In Kubernetes, a service account provides an identity for processes that run in a Pod.

 Let's set up an application service account to provide identity for the application.
 With identity you're able to grant fine-grained entitlements for the application pod to have access to the Kubernetes secrets holding the database credentials.